jaimeandrescatano/ekorre/README.md

 Here you will find some scripts developed for different tasks during the development process of programming under Linux in different programming languages.

+Some of the programs are written with spanish comments, so, if you need more information just send me a message.

 Feel free to use this scrips to help in the developing of your projects.

 Any question or comment is welcome!